annexi-strayline/gprbuild/doc/gprbuild_ug/gnat_project_manager.rst

 .. index:: Main attribute

 The list of main files is specified via the **Main** attribute.
 It contains a list of file names (no directories).
+If a file name is specified without extension, it is completed using the naming convention defined in the package Naming.
 If a project defines this attribute, it is not necessary to identify main files on the command line when invoking a builder, and editors like *GPS* will be able to create extra menus to spawn or debug the corresponding executables.